 - Decreased attention to one’s hygiene or appearance

-It’s the presence of delusions and hallucinations that mark the onset of psychosis and schizophrenia.
+The presence of delusions and hallucinations marks the onset of psychosis and schizophrenia.
 At that point, it’s time to seek professional help.

 Symptoms of Schizophrenia

-Delusions are firmly held beliefs that have no basis in fact and lack any evidence to support them.
-It’s not only that a delusional person believes things that have no factual backing, but delusions are also plainly, obviously false.
+Delusions are firmly held beliefs with no basis or evidence to support them.
+So it’s not only that a delusional person believes things with no factual backing, but delusions are also plainly, obviously false.
 Delusions are very common and occur in about 90 percent of those with schizophrenia.

 These are two of the most typical types of schizophrenic delusions:

 - Delusions of control.
-People may think their thoughts are being sent to other people, being read by other people, or that others are inserting thoughts or images into their consciousness.
+People may think their thoughts are being sent to others, read by others, or that others are inserting thoughts or images into their consciousness.

 Disorganized thinking (speech)

 Schizophrenia interferes with a person’s ability to maintain a train of thought, which carries over into how a person speaks.
-An individual with schizophrenia may have speech that is rambling, incoherent, tangential to any topic, or incomprehensible.
+As a result, an individual with schizophrenia may have speech that is rambling, incoherent, tangential to any topic, or incomprehensible.